andsim/du-script/README.md

 all .bat and .sh is require to have broadcast file to be present

-docker-checker.nat is only for startup to see docker is runnbing before du scripts can be run on startup
+docker-checker.bat is only for startup to see docker is runnbing before du scripts can be run on startup

 read the wiki page to set up auto start on boot